 How sleep deprivation affects your physical health

-A lack of quality sleep can do a number on your body and mind.
+A lack of quality sleep can affect your body and mind.
 Over a long period of time, it can:

 Do you have any sleep tips that work for you?
 Share in the comments below.